AProd18/wow-api-sdk/README.md

 # WoW API SDK

-## Overview

-This SDK provides a streamlined interface to interact with the Blizzard World of Warcraft API.
-It encapsulates API calls with built-in features like caching, dynamic region handling, token management, and robust error handling.
-Designed to simplify fetching character profiles, item data, and media resources from different Blizzard regions.
+A simple and flexible SDK for interacting with the [Blizzard World of Warcraft API](https://develop.battle.net/documentation/world-of-warcraft).
+It provides streamlined access to character profiles, items, media, gear, specializations, and more—with built-in caching, token management, and error handling.

 ## Features

-- Dynamic region support via `regionHost()` helper
+- Multi-region support with automatic fallback logic
-- Response caching to improve performance and reduce redundant calls
+- In-memory caching to reduce redundant API calls
-- Centralized OAuth token retrieval with `getAccessToken()`
+- Built-in OAuth token management
+- Modular API helpers for common use cases
-- Error handling with descriptive custom messages
+- Robust error handing with meaningful messages
-- Fallback logic for character and item media endpoints to default region (`eu`) if requested region data is unavailable
-- Helper functions for fetching:
-  - Character profiles (`getCharacterProfile`)
-  - Character media (`getCharacterMedia`)
-  - Item data (`getItem`)
-  - Item media (`getItemMedia`)

 ## Installation

 ```bash
 npm install wow-api-sdk
 ```

+## Quick Start

 ```jsx
 import { getCharacterData } from "wow-api-sdk";